aaaaaa123456789/gb-debug-information/debuginfo.md

 because they reference identical strings) SHOULD NOT be used.
 If an entry is unused, both values MAY be set to the [invalid index][def-invalid]; in this case, the corresponding numeric block type identifier MUST NOT be used in the file.
-The generator MUST NOT set only one of the fields to the [invalid index][def-invalid].
+The generator MUST NOT set only one of the fields in an entry to the [invalid index][def-invalid].

 ### 4.4.
 Comment block type